RISC-KC/basic_rv32s/guidelines/development_log.md

 ### [2025.05.15.]

-Why…
+Why...
 Did it really go to a misaligned PC in the first place?
 PCC itself is combinational, so it’s not a clocking issue, and ED also takes next_pc combinationally and should flag immediately.
-So it should flag immediately…?
+So it should flag immediately...?

 JAL itself is fine.
 The issue is that the next_pc after it is misaligned.
 If JAL changed next_pc to jump_target successfully, and ED detected the misalignment, then PCC should receive Trapped and switch next_pc to trap_target.